salrashid123/salrashid123.github.io/private-api-access-gcp/README.md

 Address: 199.36.153.7
 ```

-This should resolve to the IPs provided locally with CNAME
+This should resolve to the IPs provided locally with CNAME and resolve to the `199.36.153.` range

 - Connect to a google APIs

-  - Acquire an access_token from your laptop ```gcloud auth print-access-token```
+  - Acquire an access_token _from your laptop_ ```gcloud auth print-access-token```

+  On remote gateway VM (`instance-1`), try to access a GCS endpoint.  (note, replace `?project=` value inthe URL with your project)
 ```
-# curl -vvvv -H "Authorization: Bearer ya29.-REDACTED" https://www.googleapis.com/storage/v1/b?project=mineral-minutia-820
+# curl -vvvv -H "Authorization: Bearer ya29.-REDACTED" https://www.googleapis.com/storage/v1/b?project=<YOUR_PROJECT>

 * Connected to www.googleapis.com (199.36.153.5) port 443 (#0)